adisai123/GoLearning/README.md

 INPUT:

 Hello world, how is it going?
-It is ok..
-The weather is beautiful.
+It is ok The weather is beautiful.
 OUTPUT:

 Hello world, how is it going?
-It is ok..
+It is ok.
 The weather is beautiful.